Efekurdoglu/Differential-Drive-Mobile-Robot-Controlled-by-HMI/README.md

 # Differential-Drive-Mobile-Robot
 Differential Drive Mobile Robot Project via Data Logging.
+The aim of this project is that design a mobile robot which has an obstacle detection module and control it with an HMI via motion of body parts.
+In this direction, related mechanics, electronics and software parts of a mobile robot is designed, developed and builded according to requirements.
 ### [Mobile Robot](https://github.com/Kucukcollu/Differential-Drive-Mobile-Robot/blob/master/MobileRobot.ino)

 In the Mobile Robot circuit an SD card recorder was used to store LDR value, velocity state and motor velocity.
 The related